blawson69/PurseStrings/README.md

 ```
 If a Merchant buys an item from a player that is not already in their inventory, it will be added to the list.
 It is assumed that Merchants will buy at half their selling cost, so the inventory price on new items will be double the amount at which it was purchased.
 Updates to inventory outside of purchases may be done by editing the GM Notes field.
 See the [`--buy` command](#--buy) for options and information.

-> **Upgrade Notice:** If you have used a previous version of PurseStrings and wish to continue to use a character as a Merchant, you *must* move all inventory into a token after upgrading to this version.
-This can be the character's default token, but be aware that updating the inventory for the default token will be a *manual process.* PurseStrings cannot update a default token, so you will need to edit your character and replace the current default with the token on the VTT that contains the latest version of inventory.
+**Note:** If you have used a previous version of PurseStrings or wish to use a character as a Merchant, you must make the Merchant token the *default token* for the character.
+Any time the token's inventory on the VTT changes, you will need to use the [`--update-merchant` command](#--update-merchant) **before** removing the token if you wish to retain those changes.

 ## Syntax